fjames86/nefarious/README.md

 4. Server
 -----------

-The NFS server stubs have been typed in but are not yet functioning.
+The server component is progressing but not yet complete.

 5. License
 ------------